thingsiplay/tochd/README.md

 Convert ISOs and archives into CD CHD for emulation.

 # Requirements
 The script was created with Python 3.10 on Linux in mind and may not work on other environments, as it was not tested otherwise.
-It makes use of pre existing programs that needs to be installed on the system to extract archives and convert the formats: `7z` `chdman`
+It makes use of pre existing programs that needs to be installed on the system to extract archives and convert the formats.

+* The executable filenames are: `7z` `chdman`
+* I have installed following packages in Manjaro which install the above executables.
+It is possible that the packages are named differently for your distribution: `p7zip` `mame-tools`

 # Usage
 This is a commandline application and has no graphical user interface.
 The usage overall is very simple: give it a filename or multiple files or even a directory and that's it.
 It will process all given files and all files in a given directory automatically, depending if the file formats are supported.
 Put the executable `tochd.py` into a directory that is in your environmental $PATH and just run it from any folder.
 Alternatively rename it to just `tochd` without file extension.
 The CHD files are created in the same folder where the input files are.
 If the CHD exists already, then it won't create it again.